View Our Recent Response Letters:

 - Has she always been this way?

-- When you say working thing out, what does work things out mean to you?
+- When you say you are working things out, what does work things out mean to you?

 - When Diane admitted she has a problem, what did she say her problem was?
 Does she want help with her problem?